 The College of Health Professions (COHP) is committed to offering quality undergraduate and graduate nursing and health professions education.
 The focus of the College of Health Professions is upon being interactive with the community, including rural and underserved areas, and responding to contemporary and future needs of society, nursing, and the health professions.

 The Honors College at Marshall University fosters academic excellence in a community of learners whose undergraduate education is enhanced through innovative teaching and learning, an engaging interdisciplinary curriculum, creative and critical inquiry with talented faculty, and diverse leadership and service opportunities.

-CITE builds on combined traditions of student-focused education, entrepreneurship, and funded research and service emphasis.
-CITE provides education when and where needed, incorporating technology-enhanced methods, by full-time, dedicated faculty complemented by expert adjunct faculty from industry and government.
+CECS builds on combined traditions of student-focused education, entrepreneurship, and funded research and service emphasis.
+CECS provides education when and where needed, incorporating technology-enhanced methods, by full-time, dedicated faculty complemented by expert adjunct faculty from industry and government.

 The College of Liberal Arts is committed to excellence in higher education.
 We have the responsibility to preserve, transmit, interpret, and create knowledge in an environment of free inquiry and expression.
 We will provide instruction that forms the core of the undergraduate curriculum for all Marshall University students so they may think critically and imaginatively, communicate effectively, and understand various dimensions of human experience.

 Scientific and technologically trained people are essential to our nation’s health and prosperity in a rapidly expanding global economy.
 Students majoring in baccalaureate degree programs in the College of Science receive a broad education conducive to pursuing a wide range of career options.
 Special emphasis is placed on experiential learning through participation in activities such as undergraduate research and internships.